acara-app/plate/SECURITY.md

 # Security Policy

-We take the security of **Plate** and the privacy of our users' health data seriously.
+We take the security of **Acara Plate** and the privacy of our users' health data seriously.
 We appreciate the community's help in disclosing vulnerabilities responsibly.

 ## Supported Versions